OCT-FPGA/Vitis-Tutorials-U280/FINN/tfc_end2end_example.md

 ```
 --->

-Then, continue running through the rest of the steps (after VitisBuild) in your notebook.
+After doing these steps, continue running through the rest of the steps (after VitisBuild) in your notebook.